thesocompany/vagov-content/pages/disability/how-to-file-claim/when-to-file.md

 </li>

 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="claim-increased">Increased Claim—File a claim for more compensation for a disability that we’ve already determined to be service connected and that’s gotten worse.</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="claim-increased">Increased claim—file a claim for more compensation for a disability that we’ve already determined to be service connected and that’s gotten worse.</button>
 <div id="claim-increased" class="usa-accordion-content">

 You can file a claim for increased disability compensation if you have a rated service-connected disability that’s gotten worse.
 You’ll need to submit up-to-date medical evidence that shows your disability has gotten worse.